-A reader recently posted a comment about religion and debt.
-As I have noted in the past, religion and debt do have one useful social function - they keep the plebes in line and keep them going to work every day.
+A reader recently posted a comment in response to my posting about religion and debt (Note: comments are no longer enabled on this blog).
+As I have noted in that posting, religion and debt do have useful social functions - they keep the plebes in line and keep them going to work every day.

 Joe Paycheck might be inclined to steal, if he could get away with it.
 But thankfully, his slavish devotion to religion prevents him from succumbing to temptation (stealing is a loser's game, anyway.
 Do it long enough, and you will get caught, with predictable consequences).